busi07k/Cybersecurity-BegginnerGuide2026/BlueTeam.md

 * **SOC Analyst (Tier 2 & 3):** Handles the most complex alerts that Tier 1 couldn't solve.
 Deep technical investigation.
 * **Digital Forensics Analyst:** The "investigators" of the internet.
 They analyze after an attack already happened to find out exactly how a hacker got in.
 * **Threat Hunter:** They don't wait for an alert.
 They proactively search the network for hidden hackers that haven't been detected yet.
-* **Malware Analyst:** They take viruses apart in a laboratory to understand how they work and how to stop them.

 ###  Level 3: Senior & Leadership
 *Strategic roles.
 You design the defense systems or lead the teams.*